peteradamidis/GameShowManager/replit.md

 - **Winners Page (Winning Money Tracking):** Displays contestants with recorded winning money, filterable by type, with an Excel export feature.
 Includes specific fields for tracking prize details.
 - **Mobility/Access Notes Indicator:** Visually highlights contestants with mobility notes on the seating chart.
 - **Booking Master Page:** A comprehensive workflow tracking system with inline editing, checkbox tracking, and real-time WebSocket-based synchronization for collaborative use.
 Includes a responses panel to view booking confirmation details and facilitate follow-ups.
-- **Standby Seating System:** Allows drag-and-drop assignment of standbys to empty seats on the seating chart.
-Only works in RX Mode (locked day) and standbys can only replace cancelled contestants.
+- **Standby Seating System:** Allows drag-and-drop assignment of standbys to any empty seats on the seating chart.
+Only works in RX Mode (locked day).
 The Standbys panel appears next to Block 7 with amber styling when the day is locked.

 ### Feature Specifications
 - **Contestant Management:** Profiles, search, filtering by status, gender, rating, etc.